wlonk/arcadia/rules/the_gm.rst

 GMing
 =====

-The GM controls the NPCs and provides adversity.
-It's their role to reinforce the strictures of society, the dangers of magic, and the difficulties of human connections.
+As the GM, you control the NPCs and provide adversity.
+It's your role to reinforce the strictures of society, the dangers of magic, and the difficulties of human connections.

+You should play to keep the world verisimilitudinous.
+You should play to keep the characters' lives complex and compelling.
+Your object is to keep the characters in compelling situations, so that we can find out what they do.
+Not punishing situations, but challenging: challenging to their allegiances, values, beliefs.

 The GM should write down what we know about NPCs on their index cards, and particularly how they feel about the PCs and each other.
 This will